 Overview

-Forget Camus is a book about French colonial history and literature; it proposes reinterpretations of Camus’s major works: these allow to lay bare the ideological contradictions of French society past and present.
+Forget Camus is a book about colonial history and a nation’s literature that lays bare the ideological contradictions of French society past and present.

 While major retailers like Amazon may carry Forget Camus (Confronting the Humanist Myth), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.